NSU-SU19CSE299S01/SU19CSE299S01G07NSU/README.md

 Although the project is solely a non-profitable effort towards the representation of our country, still there are some revenue generating process in it.

 There will be booking (hotels) system through the website which will allow the flow of revenue through the website.
 However, we, the developers will be taking only 10% of the cost of the booking going through our website.

+We will be offering parnership with booking sites to make booking deals via our website.
+Thus it will help us earn per booking through Unravel Bangladesh.

 **Payment Methods** :